dvirtz/modern-cpp/slides/auto.md

 Note:
 - correct and clear and simpler
 - stays correct if we change the type of the parameter to be non-const
-- or even pass some other type of container
+- or even replace vector with some other type of container

 ---

-## Cheeper
+## Avoids hidden temporaries

 instead of